bitpay/copay-sign/README.md

 `node sign.js <wallet-file> <message-file> <output-file>`

 If you have a two of three wallet, this needs to be done for two of the three copayers.
 You can get a wallet file by clicking Settings -> Your Wallet -> More Options -> Export Wallet.

+The utility will reach out to BWS and get the current receive address index and the current change address index.
+It will compute all addresses up to these indexes.
+It will sign the message using the corresponding private key for each address.

 ## Combine signatures into one file